31 Different Types of Moths in Maryland

 This species prefers moist habitats, usually found in fields, meadows, and woodlands near bodies of water.

-The Celery Leaftier Moth is active during the day, flitting among flowers and grasses in search of food.
+The Celery Leaftier Moth is active daily, flitting among flowers and grasses for food.

 They feed mainly on the nectar of a variety of flowering plants.